Man of Tai Chi

 Man of Tai Chi is a 2013 martial arts film directed by Keanu Reeves in his directorial debut.
 It also stars Reeves, Tiger Chen, Iko Uwais, Karen Mok and Simon Yam.
 The film is multilingual, featuring dialogue in Mandarin, English and Cantonese.
-In the film, a young martial artist is pushed by the need of money to enter the world of underground fighting.
+In the film, a young martial artist enters the world of underground fighting to earn money for the refurbishing of his temple.

 The film was released in China on 5 July 2013, and in the United States on 1 November 2013.
 It received generally positive reviews, with critics praising Reeves's direction and action sequences, but bombed at the box office.

 Plot

 Hong Kong police officer Sun-Jing is investigating Donaka Mark, who is hosting an illegal fighting operation.
 Donaka attempts to recruit Tiger, a young working-class disciple of Tai Chi at a Wu Lin Wang Competition.
 Donaka offers large sums of money to fight for him but Tiger refuses, as fighting for money would compromise his honor.

 Soon after, land inspectors declare Tiger's Tai Chi temple structurally unsafe, intending to demolish the temple.
 To preserve the temple, Tiger applies for historic protection status, arguing it is a place for cultivating peace and wellbeing; however, he requires a large sum of money to repair the temple and accepts Donaka's offer.

 Donaka's fights take the form of modern gladiatorial combat enjoyed by wealthy individuals.
 Tiger earns enough money to repair the temple and improve his quality of life, but develops a more brutal style.
 In the Wu Lin Competition, Tiger viciously injures his opponent; the authorities reject his temple petition for historical protection, as his actions at the competition clearly do not represent peace and wellbeing.
 Tiger nearly kills his next opponent, but relents at the end.
 Realizing how much he has changed for the worse, Tiger declares his intention to stop fighting for Donaka and contacts officer Sun-Jing.
 They plan to track the location of the next fight and arrest Donaka.

 Donaka prepares a fight to the death for Tiger.
 Donaka reveals how he engineered the temple's crisis to manipulate Tiger; he wished to transform him from innocent martial arts practitioner to ruthless killer.
 Tiger refuses to fight his assigned opponent and Sun-Jing's officers storm the compound, but Donaka escapes.
 Later, Donaka arrives at the temple and begins a fight with Tiger.
 Donaka initially has the upper hand, but Tiger re-embraces his Tai Chi training and manages to palm-strike Donaka despite getting stabbed.
 A dying Donaka expresses his pleasure for having pushed Tiger to become a killer.

 In the aftermath, Sun-Jing is promoted to Superintendent and Tiger's temple petition succeeds.
 Tiger intends to open his own Tai Chi school in the city to continue the legacy of the Ling Kong Tai Chi.